hyperledger/anoncreds-spec/spec/data_flow_setup.md

 ### AnonCreds Setup Data Flow

-The following sequence diagram summarizes the the setup operations performed by a [[ref: SCHEMA]] Publisher, the Issuer (one required and one optional) in preparing to issue a type of AnonCred credential, and the one setup operation performed by each Holder.
-On successfully completing the operations, the Issuer is able to issue credentials of the given type to the Holder.
-The subsections below the diagram detail each of the operations.
+The following sequence diagram summarizes the setup operations performed by a [[ref: SCHEMA Publisher]], the [[ref: Issuer]] (one required and one optional) in preparing to issue an AnonCred credential based on provided [[ref: SCHEMA]], and the one setup operation performed by each [[ref: Holder]].
+On successfully completing the operations, the [[ref: Issuer]] is able to issue credentials based on the given [[ref: SCHEMA]] to the [[ref: Holder]].
+The subsections below the diagram detail each of these operations.

 ::: todo
 Question: Should there be an operation to cover creating the published DID for the SCHEMA Publisher and Issuer?